saintmalik/blog.saintmalik.me/blog/2023-10-08-vpc-flow-logs.md

   <img src={`${useDocusaurusContext().siteConfig.customFields.imgurl}/bgimg/athena-queries.jpg`} alt="athena queries"/>
 </picture>

-That's it folks, the more query you can craft the better the insights you will have about what's happening at the network traffic level across your VPCs.
+That's it folks, the more queries you can craft the better the insights you will have about what's happening at the network traffic level across your VPCs.

 I hope you find this piece insightful and helpful.